Be polite! How do you say “thank you for the food” in Japanese?

 When saying “thank you for the food”, you can use the Japanese phrase “gochisou sama deshita”, which literally means “it was a feast” and is used to say “thank you for the meal”.
 Or you can use “oishii” to say “delicious!”

 For the pronunciation, view this helpful video from Japanesepod101:

-Before or during a meal it’s quite like the ‘Bon Appétit’ in France or the ‘Mahlzeit’ in Germany to wish good dinner time.
+When said before or during a meal, it’s quite like “bon appétit” in France or “mahlzeit” in Germany to wish everyone a good meal.

-It allows you to follow good table manners and show your appreciation for good food and can also help ease the atmosphere at the dinner table.
+It allows you to follow good table manners and show your appreciation for good food.
+It can also help ease the atmosphere at the dinner table!